turi-code/userguide/timeseries/timeseries-data.md

 ```
 `how` parameter in `index_join` operator determines the join method.
 The acceptable values are
 'inner','left','right', and 'outer'.
 The behavior is exactly like the *SQL*
 join methods.
-For example, `how='right'` alos brings all the tuples of the right
+For example, `how='right'` also brings all the tuples of the right
 TimeSeries object that is not matched with any tuple in the left TimeSeries
 object to the output result.
 ```python